-- A indicates superior work and carries 4 quality points per semester hour. - B indicates excellent work and carries 3 quality points per semester hour. - C indicates average work and carries 2 quality points per semester hour. - D indicates inferior work and carries 1 quality point per semester hour. - E indicates a course in progress.
+- A indicates excellent work and carries 4 quality points per semester hour. - B indicates good work and carries 3 quality points per semester hour. - C indicates average work and carries 2 quality points per semester hour. - D indicates inferior work and carries 1 quality point per semester hour. - E indicates a course in progress.
 Not included in the grade point average, a grade of E shall be awarded for graduate thesis, recital and dissertation courses and for such self-paced or skill courses as the Academic and/or Graduate Council may designate.
 An E shall be changed to a P only in the case of credit for thesis and dissertation and then only for the last recorded credit for these courses.
 Otherwise, the E remains on the record indicating that to receive credit the student must re-register for the undergraduate course, repeating it on a regular basis until completing it.
-Upon completion, the appropriate grade, whether P or valuative, shall be assigned. - F indicates failure and carries no quality points.
-The grade of F will also be assigned if a student withdraws from the University after the deadline and has failing grades at the time of with- - W- indicates withdrawal from a course passing. - I indicates an incomplete record and will have no immediate impact on a student's grade point average.
-An I should be removed within the student's next term of attendance.
-If an I is allowed to remain on the record, it will be treated as an "F" at the time of graduation. - N-indicates a failing grade in courses taken on a pass-fail basis (does not count in computing GPA). - P indicates a passing grade in courses taken on a pass-fail basis (does not count in computing GPA). - X indicates failure to drop or withdraw properly, but only before the 30th class day.
-It will count as an F in the student's grade point average and may not be used for a student who simply stops attending class after the drop date.
-Upon completion of the drop/withdrawal form by the student, the Registrar is authorized to replace the grade of X with a W.
+Upon completion, the appropriate grade, whether P or valuative, shall be assigned. - F indicates failure and carries no quality points. - I indicates that a student was unable to complete course requirements by the end of the term because of extraordinary circumstances beyond his or her control.
+Poor performance or unexplained absences are not a justification for the assignment of an I. If an I has not been removed by the end of the next semester (excluding summer term), it automatically becomes an F. Students are prohibited from enrolling in any course for which the current grade is I. - AW-indicates administrative withdrawal. - WP-indicates withdrawal from a course passing after the deadline for dropping courses. - WF-indicates withdrawal from a course failing after the deadline for dropping courses.
+(This grade is computed in the GPA as F.) - P- indicates a passing grade in courses taken on a pass-fail basis (does not count in computing GPA).